enarve/sicp-notes/1_procedures/notes.md

 (define (square x) (* x x))
 ```
 Definition is stored in environment under associated name.
 Creating procedure and giving it a name — two operations, here combined.

+### The Substitution Model for Procedure Application

+To apply compound procedure to arguments:
+- evaluate the procedure with parameters replaced by arguments (substitution)

+_Applicative-order evaluation_ — evaluate arguments and then apply.
+_Normal-order evaluation_ — fully expand and then reduce.